12rambau/import_to_gee/doc/en.rst

 .. note::

     the planet grid is constructing a 2048x2048 grid of SQUARES.
-The latitude extends is bigger (20048966.10m VS 20026376.39) so to ensure the "squariness" Planet lab have based the numerotation and extends of it square grid on the longitude only. the extreme -90 and +90 band it thus exlucded but there are no so relevant cells for forestry observation
+The latitude extends is bigger (20048966.10m VS 20026376.39) so to ensure the "squariness" Planet lab have based the numerotation and extends of it square grid on the longitude only. the extreme -90 and +90 bands are thus exlucded but there are no so relevant cells for forestry observation

-an extra column is added to the grid called "batch" you can select the number of cell you want to add to each batch.
-The naming will be set automatically according to your AOI name and the batch number.
+An extra column is added to the grid called "batch" you can select the size of the batch by changing the width of the batch usin the initial grid cell as unit.
+E.g. by setting :guilabel:`grid size` to 10 you'll create grid batch of 10x10 cells.
+The naming will be set automatically according to your AOI name and the batch size.

 By validating, you will create a geojson file that will live in :code:`module_results/aoi/<asset_name>.geojson` and launch the creation of the same grid in your GEE assets.